andersongomesu/ACE-dump/index.md

 - A: Enable Cloud IAP for the Compute Engine instances, and add the operations partner as a Cloud IAP Tunnel User.
 - B: Tag all the instances with the same network tag.
 Create a firewall rule in the VPC to grant TCP access on port 22 for traffic from the operations partner to instances with the network tag.
 - C: Set up Cloud VPN between your Google Cloud VPC and the internal network of the operations partner.
-- D: Set up Cloud VPN between your Google Cloud VPC and the internal network of the operations partner.
+- D: Ask the operations partner to generate SSH key pairs, and add the public keys to the VM instances.

 <details><summary><b>Answer</b></summary>
 <p>